wokalski/PieMenu/README.md

 If you have got any question, feel free to mail me at wczekalski@me.com
 ---------------------------------------------------------------------------------
 I want to hear from you if you use my code in your app.
-Just mail me with a link to the AppStore
+Just send me a message with a link to the AppStore
 ------------------------------------------